Americans living abroad and tax filing deadlines

 Extra time is available for those who cannot meet the June 15 date.
 Individual taxpayers who need additional time to file can request a filing extension to Oct.
 15 by filing Form 4868.

-Businesses that need additional time to file income tax returns must file Form 7004.
+Expats and foreign nationals-owned Businesses that need additional time to file income tax returns must file Form 7004 by the original due date

 Combat zone extension

-Members of the military qualify for an additional extension of at least 180 days to file and pay taxes if either of the following situations apply:
+Members of the military qualify for an additional extension of at least 180 days to file and pay taxes if either of the following situations applies:

 They serve in a combat zone or they have qualifying service outside of a combat zone or